 I recommend doing the following:

-- Find this transaction in your trading journal and in the transaction ledger of MT4 (after dragging the transaction from the journal to the chart, the entry and exit points will appear) you can understand whether the transaction is fully consistent with the system and what has caused such a large loss.
+- Find this transaction in your trading journal and the transaction ledger of MT4 (after dragging the transaction from the journal to the chart, the entry and exit points will appear) you can understand whether the transaction is fully consistent with the system and what has caused such a large loss.
 Again, I will remind you of the importance of keeping a trading journal.
-If, for some reason, you missed this lesson, I strongly advise you to return to it.
+If for some reason, you missed this lesson, I strongly advise you to return to it.

 - Evaluate the size of the trade; did you risk too much capital?

 - How many trades were there during the past month?
 Are those losses very different from the average indicator?
 Perhaps your strategy is profitable, but, because of just a few trades that are not carried out according to the system, you have ruined the overall picture.